CenzOh/Java_Spark/sparkwithjava/project3/README.md

 Next up, Philly one is a CSV.
 Can look at in excel.
 Col names are super differnt than the Durham file.
 This is Philly recreations, each record is not necessarily a park.
 THe ones that are literally say park.
 We will be filtering for records that only contain parks.
 Combine this with the JSON document.

+### HOW TO READ files
+`src/main/java/com.jobreadyprogrammer.spark` where all these driver files are located.<br>
+`application.java` this file was given to me with all code written.
+Theres so much to cover that I created a second file just for comments like in project1<br>
+`application2.java` this is the java file where I code the solution myself / follow tutorial and provide my comments and outptu<br>
+`applicationTest.java` didnt get up to it yet WIP<br>
+`src/main/resources` location of our files that we will be reading<br>
+`durham-parks.json` JSON file that has parks within Durham North Carolina<br>
+`philadelphia_recreations.csv` similarly, CSV file of parks in Philadelphia Pennsylvania <br>